 (Ex.
 18:25, cf. Deut.
 1:9-18).
 This is no more than an administrative

 capacity.
 Feel free to rotate as captains if the demands are too onerous.

-Other group members still take the initiative in discharging their specific responsibilities for each other.
+Rather than becoming passive in response, other group members still take the initiative in discharging their specific responsibilities for each other.

 - Group members peer review each other's written assignments.
-(By contrast, I grade only a sample of your work.)

 The most intimidating task I face as a professor in a Christian liberal arts environment is to model faithful Christian scholarship.
 It might ease that task to clear up some misconceptions:

 - I am not an expert and you the ignorant who sit at my feet to absorb my learning.
 Your startling observations and my carefully hidden blind spots show me I really do not know all that much more about these aspects of the Christian tradition than you do.

 - I am not a captivating orator and you my rapt audience.
 Your faces and eyelids tell me I bore as often as I inspire.